davidlamt/davidltran.com/src/posts/configure-eslint-prettier-vscode/index.md

 ESLint is a linter that *lints* your code and helps detect "bad" practices.
 You and / or your team determines what bad practices are.

 Prettier is a formatter that *formats* your code according to a specified style guide.
-Again, you and / or your team creates a style guide.
+Again, you and / or your team create a style guide.

 For both tools, there are some useful defaults and there are definitely numerous base configurations created by other companies that you can build on.